 Q: Where should I buy a computer?

 A: Dell or HP (Hewlett Packard).
 Even though they may be slightly more expensive, both of these companies are experienced builders of ‘3D Workstations’, both for the animation and VFX industry.
 They also test their computers to ensure the components work together correctly.
 Staff will work with you over the phone to ensure you are buying the right type of computer and you can ‘spec’ a PC on their website to gauge costs.
-If you wish to buy from another seller you can use the spec generated by Dell or HP to make sure you are know what you need too.
+If you wish to buy from another seller you can use the spec generated by Dell or HP to make sure you know what you need first.
 We would suggest not buying PC’s from local seller such as PC World or similar.
 They will rarely have a PC that works well with 3D and they focus more on selling ‘Games PC’s’.
 These are different to the ones used to build 3D.